microsoft/coyote/docs/_learn/programming-models/actors/state-machines.md

 A Coyote state machine is a special type of `Actor` that inherits from the `StateMachine` class which lives in the `Microsoft.Coyote.Actors` namespace.
 A state machine adds `State` semantics with explicit information about how `Events` can trigger `State` changes in a `StateMachine`.
-You can write a state machine version of the `Server` class shown in the [actor overview](/coyote/learn/programming-models/actors/overview) like this:
+You can write a state machine version of the `Server` class shown in [Programming model: asynchronous actors](/coyote/learn/programming-models/actors/overview) like this:

 ```c#
 class ReadyEvent : Event { }